Blaizzy/mlx-vlm/mlx_vlm/models/llavaPhiMini3/README.md

-# LLaVA
+# LLaVA-Phi-3-Mini

-An example of LLaVA-Phi-3-Mini: Phi-3-Mini comnined with CLIP fine-tuned on 1.27M samples in MLX.[^1] LLaVA is a multimodal model that can generate text given combined image and text inputs.
+An example of LLaVA-Phi-3-Mini: Phi-3-Mini combined with CLIP fine-tuned on 1.27M samples in MLX.[^1] LLaVA is a multimodal model that can generate text given combined image and text inputs.

 ## Setup